For the Neck Forms:

 #9

 If you have a curvy shape like mine you'll want to start gluing in the back so you can stretch or pull the fabric tight as you go.
 On the inside curves I cut small incisions (like tabs but not all the way to the inside line) so that I could wrap it w/o buckling the fabric.
 Start by applying the glue to the chipboard on the backside then drape the fabric (right-side facing you) over the foam covered form and press the edge of the fabric into the glue.
-Continue working your way down the form a little at a time tugging tight each time so you have a smooth surface.
+Continue

 As you work your way down be careful not to get excess glue from your fingers on the front of the fabric. (you can step away and wash the glue from your fingers frequently - this also allows the sections you're working on to dry a bit)